SkygearIO/skygear-doc/content/js/index.md

 <a name="intro-portal"></a>
 ## Basics of Skygear JS SDK

+<a name="container"></a>
-### Developer Portal
+### Container

-To start using the Skygear JS SDK, you need to register your account and application at the Skygear [Developer Portal](https://portal-staging.skygear.io) website.
-After you registered, go to the **INFO** tab and copy your `Server EndPoint` and `API Key`, and right after where you include Skygear JS SDK configure the skygear container:
+Container is the uppermost layer of skygear.
+In practice, `import skygear from 'skygear'` will give you a container instance at variable skygear.
+In most cases you will only need one instance of container.
+Remember to configure your container with the `Server EndPoint` and `API Key` you get on Skygear Developer Portal.

 ``` javascript
 import skygear from 'skygear';